wgross/IdentityShell/docs/example.md

 AllowedCorsOrigins                : {}
 Properties                        : {}
 ```
-To inspect the clients lateron you may also use the cmdlet Get-IdentityClient:
+To inspect the client use the cmdlet Get-IdentityClient:
 ```powershell
 PS> Get-IdentityClient